azerothcore/azerothcore.github.io/demo.md

 # Demo

-We offer the possibility to try AzerothCore before install using our web client or your own.
+We offer the possibility to try AzerothCore before install it, using our web client or your own.

-This server is often updated with master branch of AzerothCore repository
+NOTE: This server is often updated with master branch of AzerothCore repository

 <br>